EDOS-business/Content-Creation-Guide/README.md

 A piece of content per week is not enough, everyone participating should shoot for at least 3 pieces of content per week.
 Two short pieces and one longer, more in-depth post should work.
 Jab, jab, hook.
 Repeat, until we learn to throw more complex combinations as our metaphorical boxing skills improve.

+#### Excitement sells

-Excitement sells, keeping your energy up while speaking may be difficult, especially at first, I may try standing to keep my internal fire burning while delivering the words, standing energe is strong energy.
+keeping your energy up while speaking may be difficult, especially at first, I may try standing to keep my internal fire burning while delivering the words, standing energe is strong energy.

+#### Stay focused

-Stay focused, write a script if necessary, you will more than likely find that it is, until your performance skills begin to flow.
+write a script if necessary, you will more than likely find that it is, until your performance skills begin to flow.
 Make no mistake, these are performances.

-Limit your discussions to one of perhaps two different areas of personal expertise, within a given piece of content.
+#### Limit your discussions

+to one of perhaps two different areas of personal expertise, within a given piece of content.
 Present your ideas clearly and directly, aim for a natural, conversational tone, except where precise technical explanations are necessary.

+#### On Swimming

 If you're like me, you'll be uncomfortable at first.
 Just keep swimming and you'll get better at...you know, swimming.

-Start by doing THREE TAKES of the content you intend to publish.
-By the third one, you should be comfortable, and unless one of the first two were clearly absolute champion runs, just publish the third take by default.
+#### Start by doing THREE TAKES

+Unless one of the first two were clearly absolute champion runs, just publish the third take by default.
 This is a good practice until you find the capturing cadence that works best for you, as your workflow matures.

 ## Stage One Content Creation: The Camcorder